Differential graded cell 2-representations: Generalities

 \subsection{Dg categories}

-Let $C(\Bbbk\lmod)$ denote the symmetric monoidal category of cochain complexes of $\Bbbk$-modules.
+Let $\Bbbk$ be a field and let $C(\Bbbk\lmod)$ denote the symmetric monoidal category of cochain complexes of $\Bbbk$-modules.
 Its objects are $\mathbb{Z}$-graded $\Bbbk$-vector spaces endowed with a differential $\del$ of degree $+1$ satisfying $\del^2=0$, and whose morphisms preserve the $\mathbb{Z}$-degree and commute with the differentials.

-A category $\C$ enriched over $C(\Bbbk\lmod)$ is called a {\bf dg category} (see e.g. \cite[Section~2.1]{Ke}).
+A category $\C$ enriched over $C(\Bbbk\lmod)$ is called a {\bf dg category} (see e.g. \cite[Section~2.1]{Ke}, \cite[Section~1.6]{K}).
 We will always assume that any dg category in this article is small.